Disaster recovery and storage account failover

 Under normal circumstances, a client writes data to an Azure Storage account in the primary region, and that data is copied asynchronously to the secondary region.
 The following image shows the scenario when the primary region is available:

 If the primary endpoint becomes unavailable for any reason, the client is no longer able to write to the storage account.
 The following image shows the scenario where the primary has become unavailable, but no recovery has happened yet:

 The customer initiates the account failover to the secondary endpoint.
 The failover process updates the DNS entry provided by Azure Storage so that the secondary endpoint becomes the new primary endpoint for your storage account, as shown in the following image:

-Write access is restored for GRS and RA-GRS accounts once the DNS entry has been updated and requests are being directed to the new primary endpoint.
+Write access is restored for geo-redundant accounts once the DNS entry has been updated and requests are being directed to the new primary endpoint.
 Existing storage service endpoints for blobs, tables, queues, and files remain the same after the failover.

 After the failover is complete, the storage account is configured to be locally redundant in the new primary endpoint.
-To resume replication to the new secondary, configure the account to use geo-redundant storage again (either RA-GRS or GRS).
+To resume replication to the new secondary, configure the account for geo-redundancy again.

-Keep in mind that converting an LRS account to RA-GRS or GRS incurs a cost.
-This cost applies to updating the storage account in the new primary region to use RA-GRS or GRS after a failover.
+Keep in mind that converting an LRS account to use geo-redundancy incurs a cost.
+This cost applies to updating the storage account in the new primary region after a failover.